IMPACT INDEPENDENT SCHOOL

 We started the school with the idea that too many young people were leaving school with no qualifications or lacking the skills required to cope after leaving.

 When we started Impact Independent School, we had a cohort of around four to five students.
-This has steadily grown into an annual population of around seventy students.
+This has steadily grown into an annual population of around one hundred and twenty students.

 "Our ethos at Impact is the same today as it was when we first started - to empower young people educationally and emotionally.
 To promote inclusion and raise standards of behaviour and achievement through proactive early intervention."

 WELCOME TO IMPACT INDEPENDENT SCHOOL

 “How they learn, how we teach, impacts everything”